What is Full Cycle Recruiting?

 Full Cycle Recruitment Requires a Wide Skill Set

 The recruitment process is multifaceted, with each step requiring a different set of skills.
-This is why many large organizations will have recruitment teams with different people specialized in the different stages of the recruitment process.
+This is why many large organizations have recruitment teams with people specialized in the different stages of the process.

-If one person is to undertake the entire process, they’d need to have a multitude of skills to sufficiently handle each stage in the requirement process.
+If one person undertakes the entire process, they’d need a multitude of skills to sufficiently handle each stage of the requirement process.

 Advantages of Specialized Recruiting